xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_overview.rst

 Choose Your Installation Method
 -------------------------------

-For Python developers, you can :ref:`install OpenVINO from PyPI <doxid-openvino_docs_install_guides_installing_openvino_pip>`, which contains both OpenVINO Runtime and Development Tools, while requiring fewer steps.
+For Python developers, the easiest way is to :ref:`install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>`, which will install both OpenVINO Runtime and OpenVINO Development Tools with a few steps.
+If you want to install OpenVINO Runtime only, see :ref:`Install OpenVINO Runtime from PyPI <doxid-openvino_docs_install_guides_installing_openvino_pip>`.

 For C++ developers, you may choose one of the following installation options for OpenVINO Runtime on your specific operating system: